MƒA Muller Award for Professional Influence in Education

 I was nominated last year.
 Can I be nominated again?

 I nominated a teacher last year.
 Can I nominate the same teacher again, and if so, do I need to re-submit my nomination information?

 Yes, you can nominate the same teacher a second time.
 Unless otherwise instructed, you should resubmit the nomination, updating the material where necessary and desired.

 I won the Muller Award last year.
 Am I eligible to win again?

 No, an individual teacher can only win the Muller Award once.

 Why does the award put such an emphasis on influence?

-MƒA recognizes, rewards, and celebrates excellent classroom teaching through fellowships and the work of the broader MƒA community.
+MƒA recognizes, rewards, and celebrates excellent classroom teaching through our fellowships and the work of the MƒA community.
 This award is different in that it seeks to recognize how teachers are positively impacting the broader landscape of math and science teaching and their fellow educators.

 Are the recipients required to do anything specific with their monetary awards?